TET2 c.2355del, p.His786MetfsTer27

 Functional Summary

-The TET2 H786Mfs*27 variant is a truncating mutation that disrupts the C-terminal catalytic domain of the TET2 protein, a tumor suppressor and DNA demethylase.
-This disruption is predicted to cause gene inactivation, leading to a loss of enzymatic function necessary for generating 5-hydroxymethylcytosine (5-hmC).
-Functional evidence supports that this variant results in a loss-of-function effect, contributing to oncogenic processes in hematologic malignancies.
+The TET2 H786Mfs*27 variant is a truncating mutation that disrupts the C-terminal catalytic domain of the TET2 protein.
+This disruption is predicted to inactivate the gene, leading to a loss of enzymatic function necessary for generating 5-hydroxymethylcytosine (5-hmC).
+Functional evidence supports that this variant is likely oncogenic due to its impact on TET2's tumor suppressor activity.

 Database Previews